Last Review: March 2, 2020

 WSU will monitor Internet connections for activity that is detrimental to WSU network operations.

-The Security Function, CIO and Associate Directors of CaTS must approve connections to servers with potentially large and constant traffic generating applications.
+The Security Function, CIO and Associate CIOs of CaTS must approve connections to servers with potentially large and constant traffic generating applications.
 Connection will be reviewed as to operational impact and effect to network capacity.